 We have expended and anticipate we will continue to expend significant resources, and we expect to provide significant management oversight, to maintain and improve the effectiveness of our disclosure controls and procedures and internal controls over financial reporting.
-Any failure to maintain the adequacy of our internal controls, or consequent inability to produce accurate financial statements on a timely basis, could increase our operating costs and could materially impair our ability to operate our business.
+Despite our efforts, at December 31, 2017, we identified two material weaknesses in our internal control over financial reporting.
+While we have remediated these material weaknesses as of December 31, 2018, any future failure to maintain the adequacy of our internal controls, or consequent inability to produce accurate financial statements on a timely basis, could increase our operating costs and could materially impair our ability to operate our business.
 If our internal controls are perceived as inadequate or we are unable to produce timely or accurate financial statements, investors may lose confidence in our operating results and our share price could decline.
-In addition, if we are unable to continue to meet these requirements, we may not be able to remain listed on Nasdag.
+In addition, if we are unable to continue to meet these requirements, we may not be able to remain listed on Nasdaq.